 Our garden is the farm's pride and joy.
 We love spending time in it, and preparing meals out of our fresh produce.

 Blackberry canes produce an edible berry and will spread to become a bountiful berry patch.
 If left on its own, a blackberry patch can quickly become an impenetrable bramble.
-Pruning your blackberries will not only help keep the prodigious growth in check, but pruning will improve the yield and contribute to the overall plant health by controlling diseases and pests.
+Pruning your blackberries will help keep the prodigious growth in check, improve the yield, and contribute to the overall health of the plant by controlling diseases and pests.

 The most important type of pruning you can do for your blackberries is to remove old canes that have already borne fruit.
 Shorter varieties will benefit from tipping, while long trailing blackberries can require some pruning to control the lengthy canes.
 It is also important to remove diseased canes and any unwanted suckers from your berry patch.

 How Blackberries Grow

 Once planted, a blackberry will quickly spread underground by rhizomes that produce new plants.
 Also, any long canes that droop and touch the ground can take root and create a daughter plant.

 Blackberries are a perennial, meaning that the roots will stay alive and come back year after year.
 In most cases, however, the plant operates as a biennial and only bears fruit on canes that are two years old.
 New canes that grow each year are called primocanes and can be identified by their fresh, new green growth.
 The following year, these canes are referred to as floricanes which will bear fruit and then die.
 Floricanes generally have woodier stalks with dark, mature-looking leaves.